-What happens when a joint bank account holder, who was placed on the account for convenience purposes, not to actually share ownership of the account, removes the money from the account, and that joint holder also happens to be an employee of the bank?
+What happens when a Florida joint bank account holder, who was placed on the account for convenience purposes, not to actually share ownership of the account, removes the money from the account, and that joint holder also happens to be an employee of the bank?
 Both the bank and the employee end up being sued.

 In , grandmother and her son opened five bank accounts with approximately $1.2 million of grandmother’s and son’s money.
 To assist them in managing the accounts, they added granddaughter as a joint account holder for this purpose.
 Granddaughter contributed none of the funds, and there was no indication that adding her name to the accounts was intended to be a gift to her.
 After the son died, the accounts were transferred into new joint accounts between grandmother and granddaughter.

 At some point, grandmother became suspicious about her granddaughter’s intentions and went to a branch of the bank (where granddaughter did not work) and asked that the funds, at this point over $1.3 million, be transferred into accounts with just grandmother’s name on the accounts.
-A bank employee told grandmother that she could not transfer the money into accounts with just her name on the accounts, and had to comply with certain other conditions before being able to withdraw funds or close the accounts.
+A bank employee told grandmother that she could not transfer the money into accounts with just her name on the accounts, and that she had to comply with certain other conditions before being able to withdraw funds or close the accounts.
 The bank employee then said she would freeze the accounts until the granddaughter’s status as a joint account holder was resolved.

 Instead of freezing the accounts immediately, the bank employee called granddaughter, who was also an employee of the bank.
-Granddaughter, at her branch, instructed a teller to prepare a chashier’s check payable to granddaughter in the amount of approximately $670,000.
+Granddaughter, at her branch, instructed a teller to prepare a cashier’s check payable to granddaughter in the amount of approximately $670,000.
 Granddaughter deposited these funds into her own account in her name only.

 Grandmother sued the bank for the return of the funds.
 The bank paid grandmother $1.1 million.
 The appellate opinion does not give any details as to why the bank apparently paid more than the amount withdrawn, but must have included interest, attorney fees, and possibly other damage amounts – in other words a total and complete victory for grandmother over the bank.
 At first, this is a surprising result, because banks are strongly protected from the joint account holder of joint bank accounts.